jbosstools/jbosstools-fuse/templates/medium/cxf-code-first/medium-fuse-cxf-code-first-spring/ReadMe.txt

     mvn install

 To deploy the project in OSGi.
-For example using Apache ServiceMix or Apache Karaf.
+For example using Apache Karaf.
 You need to install the following features first:

     features:install camel-jaxb
     features:install camel-cxf